beach

 Manuel Antonio National Park - A Paradise on the Pacific Coast

-The park is located just over 4.3 miles (7 km) south-east of Quepos.
-In order to get there, you can either take a local bus or drive all the way to the road end and park at the restaurant (for free).
+The park is located just over 4.3 miles (7 km) southeast of Quepos.
+To get there, you can either take a local bus or drive all the way to the road end and park at the restaurant (for free).
 The park itself did not seem to have a parking lot.
 And don’t listen to people along the road dressed like park rangers who will try to get you to their parking lot for a modest $10 a day.
-Also be aware that the park is closed Mondays, so plan your trip accordingly.
+Also, be aware that the park is closed on Mondays, so plan your trip accordingly.

 Underneath the boardwalk, you may see bright red and blue crabs hiding in the holes.

 There are plenty of capuchin monkeys in the park.
-They look cute, but can be aggressive if approached very close.
-Being victims of not so sharp fellow visitors who happened to feed them, they no longer look for a food in the wild.
+They look cute but can be aggressive if approached very close.
+Being victims of not-so-sharp fellow visitors who happened to feed them, they no longer look for food in the wild.
 Instead, they try to steal something from visitors.
 By doing so, they indeed harm their health, but good luck explaining it to a monkey.

-This capuchin monkeys stole a juice box from a lady who was taking pictures at that moment.
-Some snacks such as chips, nachos, etc. are prohibited in the park, because it can be lethal for capuchin monkeys and other animals attracted by human's food.
+This capuchin monkey stole a juice box from a lady who was taking pictures at that moment.
+Some snacks such as chips, nachos, etc. are prohibited in the park because they can be lethal for capuchin monkeys and other animals attracted by human food.

 This white-sand tropical beach with postcard-perfect coconut palm trees stretches for a bit over 1,300 feet (400 meters).